 What to do if you have a complaint

 As a first step, we ask you to contact the Helpline on (01) 4866-280 or email firstname.lastname@example.org to see if the problem can be resolved; we will take reasonable steps to resolve the matter.
 We will ensure that your complaint is treated seriously, and that your confidentiality is respected, while taking reasonable steps to resolve the matter.

 If you are not happy with the response, do not feel comfortable approaching a member of staff directly, or feel that the matter is a more serious issue; you may wish to make a formal complaint either by telephone or in writing.
 The complaint will be acknowledged in writing within 72 hours.
 Where possible, the investigation will be completed with 14 days.

 We will assess your complaint on an individual basis; there are no standard or automatic replies.
 We will consider all relevant factors when deciding on an appropriate response and will offer what we believe to be a fair resolution.
 If we find that we have made a mistake, or not dealt with you properly, we will do what we can to put things right.

 This may involve apologising, taking further action to resolve the issue, or telling you that we have learnt from the complaint and what action we will take to ensure that no other person has the same issue.

 If you are unhappy with the response you receive, you have the right to escalate the complaint.
 Details of how to do this will be included in the initial letter/e-mail we send to you on foot of a formal complaint.

 Please get in touch with us to make a complaint using the details below:

 Email: email@example.com or firstname.lastname@example.org

-Write to: Carmel Blake or David McMahon, Irish Skin Foundation, C/o Charles Institute UCD, University College Dublin, Dublin, D04 V1W8
+Write to: Carmel Blake, Helpline Clinical Manager or David McMahon, CEO, Irish Skin Foundation.
+Charles Institute for Dermatology, University College Dublin, Dublin D04 V1W8

 We also welcome all general feedback about the Helpline, whether comments or suggestions.